 We’re not very political here at OpenChannel but we know wisdom when we see it.
-We know than planning is key to a successful project, and when it comes your app store, that means clearly creating and defining your app store requirements.
+We know that planning is key to a successful project, and when it comes your app marketplace, that means clearly creating and defining your app marketplace requirements.

 Table of Contents

-Your have to start with “Why” you need to create an app store.
-It’s a proven strategy in other areas of business and it’s the necessary first step with your app store.
+You have to start with “Why” you need to create an app marketplace.
+It’s a proven strategy in other areas of business and it’s the necessary first step.
 There’s no right answer but you have to know what that answer is.
 A few examples can be:

 - To keep up with your competitors